scy/bitsfs/README.markdown

 tests we did worked flawlessly, but we do not trust it enough to store our backups yet.

-BitsFS is currently (April 2010) being actively developed and should go beta this month.
+BitsFS development is currently (April 2010) being paused, but should continue in May.
 Testing and reporting things is encouraged; writing large patches however not yet.